eliteevince/todo-springboot-angular8/README.md

 #### Common Errors
 1. The requested profile "pom.xml" could not be activated because it does not exist.

 	Step - 1 Right click on your project in Eclipse

 	Step - 2 Click Properties

-	Step - 3 Select Maven in the left hand side list.
+	Step - 3 Select Maven in the left hand side list

 	Step - 4 You will notice "pom.xml" in the Active Maven Profiles text box on the right hand side.
 Clear it and click Apply.

 2. Ignore pom.xml error